Code-Institute-Submissions/F1-weather-tracker/README.md

 ### Code

-#1: Used [this code](https://javascript.info/async-await#error-handling) creating try/catch error handling block.
+#1: Used [this code snippet](https://javascript.info/async-await#error-handling) from https://javascript.info/ to create a try/catch error handling block.

 #2: Referenced [lecture 258 'Consuming Promises with Async/Await'](https://www.udemy.com/course/the-complete-javascript-course/learn/lecture/22649375) from the Udemy course 'The Complete JavaScript Course 2021: From Zero to Expert!' by Jonas Schmedtmann to build a function that fetches my API weather data.